Post

 pd.DataFrame({'Bob': ['I liked it.', 'It was awful.'], 'Sue': ['Pretty good.', 'Bland.']})

 DataFrames are declared using Python’s dictionary format.
-The keys are column names, and the values are lists of items to be entered.
+Keys are column names, and values are lists of items to be entered.

-Usually when declaring a DataFrame, column labels are assigned the name of that column, but row labels are assigned integers 0, 1, 2… If needed, row labels can be manually specified.
-The list of row labels in a DataFrame is called the Index, and can be set using the index parameter.
+Usually, when declaring a DataFrame, column labels are assigned the column name, but row labels are assigned integers 0, 1, 2… If necessary, row labels can be manually specified.
+The list of row labels in a DataFrame is called an Index, and can be set using the index parameter.

 1